 - Know Thy Developer

 - Contract Debacles

 My name is Kent Davis and I have been selling real estate in Panama since early 2007 and quite frankly, business is good.
-Demand is high and good information about real estate in this country is very much absent from the market, which puts me as the real estate agent in a powerful position: in terms of selling real estate, all the stars appear to be aligned.
+Demand is high and good information about real estate in this country is very much absent from the market, which puts me in a strong position: in terms of selling real estate, all the stars appear to be aligned.

 This is my take on what is going on in this crazy environment, written as a warning to those considering making a purchase here, from someone in the trenches.
 Take this with a grain of salt, because nowhere in this document are my words challenged: not by real estate associations, competing agencies, or tourism board directors.
 I am using this piece as an outlet to present my own opinions about the experiences that I have had in the course of my 9 to 5 because I have seen things here that would never fly in the US, and I have dealt with just about every type there is to deal with when it comes to real estate in Panama.
 This is written in first person, mainly because I’m not a journalist and don’t know how to write any other way.